SatMAE: Pre-training Transformers for Temporal and Multi-Spectral Satellite Imagery: Experiments

 \section{Experiments}

-In this section, we start by introducing the datasets we considered for our experiments.
-Specifically, we collect a new multi-spectral remote sensing image dataset for downstream task evaluation (\ref{par:fMoW_sentinel}).
-We then present our results on various remote sensing transfer-learning and downstream tasks.
+In this section, we first introduce the datasets we considered, including a new multi-spectral remote sensing image dataset for downstream task evaluation (\ref{par:fMoW_sentinel}).
+We then present our results on benchmark datasets (\ref{sec:results_rgb_non_temporal}, \ref{sec:results_rgb_temporal}, \ref{sec:results_sentinel}) and various remote sensing transfer-learning and downstream tasks \ref{sec:results_transfer_learning}.
+For all experiments, we compare with the current state-of-the-art methods \cite{ayush2021geography, manas2021seasonal} and with supervised learning from scratch using the ViT backbone of \model{}.
 In summary, our approach demonstrates strong performance on all the tasks we considered, yielding improvements over previous state-of-the-art techniques by up to 6\% on supervised learning benchmarks, and up to 14\% on remote sensing transfer-learning downstream remote sensing tasks.

-For all experiments, we compare with both the current state-of-the-art methods \cite{ayush2021geography, manas2021seasonal} and with supervised learning from scratch using the ViT backbone of our model.